ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

    Switching the toggle off, retains only the infixes *not* containing the activity.

 ## Variant Sequentialization (Tiebreaker)
 Tiebreaker is a sequentialization tool which provides a function to match source pattern in variants and replace them with the target pattern.
-In tiebreaker, there are two pattern editors to model the source pattern and target pattern, respectively.
+In tiebreaker, there are two pattern editors to model the source pattern and target pattern, respectively.<br>

+![medium](./screenshots/variant_sequentialization/tiebreaker.png)

 In addition to sequential and parallel pattern, the tiebreaker allows to create:<br>

-![medium](./screenshots/variant_sequentialization/tiebreaker.png)

-1. choice group, which could match any combination of any activities in the group;
+1. choice group, which could match any combination of any activities in the group

 ![medium](./screenshots/variant_sequentialization/choicegroup.png)

-1. fallthrough group;
+1. fallthrough group

 ![medium](./screenshots/variant_sequentialization/fallthroughgroup.png)